 Whenever we use any website or mobile app, we are faced with an interface that lays down information to us as we need it or look for it.
 It’s something we are all used to – most users don’t even notice that all the content inside that website has been carefully organized for them.

-To make sure you have your content well structured and presented to users in the best possible way, we here at Justinmind decided to bring you a guide to information architecture.
+To make sure you have your content well structured and presented to users in the best possible way from the website wireframe stage, we here at Justinmind decided to bring you a guide to AI.
 Check it out.

 Here’s what you’ll find in this guide:

 The principle of focused navigation